sunpy/sunpy/docs/guide/data_types/maps.rst

     >>> plt.colorbar(extend='both')   # doctest: +SKIP

 Here is an example of this put to use on an AIA image.
-If you see how the image displays by default you'll see that it does not look that pretty.
-This is because the image contains some negative values which are throwing off the normalization.

 .. plot::
+    :include-source:

+    import astropy.units as u
+    import matplotlib.pyplot as plt

     import sunpy.map
     import matplotlib.pyplot as plt